TechnicalPursuit/TIBET/doc/markdown/tibet-apropos.1.md

     TP.xctrls.clipbox.Inst.setDisplayValue (1)
     TP.elementWrapToContent (1)

-### Reflect on one of the result items
+### Reflect on a resulting method directly:

-    $ tibet reflect TP.elementSetClipRect
+    $ tibet reflect TP.elementGetClipRect

-    Loading TIBET via PhantomJS 2.1.1 at July 1, 2016 at 20:16:59 MDT
+    # Loading TIBET platform at 2019-08-03T17:11:29.832Z
-    TIBET loaded in 3852 ms. Starting execution.
+    # TIBET reflection suite loaded and active in 5981ms

-    TP.elementSetClipRect
+    TP.elementGetClipRect

+    function elementGetClipRect(anElement)

     /**
-     * @method elementSetClipRect
+     * @method elementGetClipRect
-     * @summary Sets the element's clipping rectangle.
+     * @summary Returns the element's clipping rectangle.
-     * @description If a Number is supplied to top, right, bottom or left, a
+     * @description The clipping rectangle is assumed to be in pixels (something
-     *     default unit of 'px' is assumed.
-     * @param {HTMLElement} anElement The element to set the clip rect on.
-     * @param {Number|String} top The value to set the top coordinate of the
-     *     element's clipping rectangle to.
-     * @param {Number|String} right The value to set the right coordinate of the
-     *     element's clipping rectangle to.
-     * @param {Number|String} bottom The value to set the bottom coordinate of
-     *     the element's clipping rectangle to.
+     *     like 'rect(10px 10px 10px 10px)').
+If the clipping rectangle is not a
+     *     '4 valued' value, null is returned.
+Each individual value is
+     *     processed and turned from its current value into pixels (i.e. the
+     *     value might be '4em' - this is converted into pixels).
+If the value
+     *     is 'auto', a null is placed into that position in the Array.
-     * @param {Number|String} left The value to set the left coordinate of the
+     * @param {HTMLElement} anElement The element to extract the clipping
-     *     element's clipping rectangle to.
+     *     rectangle from.
      * @exception TP.sig.InvalidElement
+     * @exception TP.sig.InvalidStyleDeclaration
+     * @returns {Number[]} An Array of Numbers containing the element's clipping
+     *     rectangle *expressed in number of pixels*.
+The numbers are arranged
+     *     in the following order: top, right, bottom, left.
      */

-    ~lib_src/tibet/kernel/TIBETDHTMLPrimitivesPost.js
+    ./public/TIBET-INF/tibet/src/tibet/kernel/TIBETDHTMLPrimitivesPost.js

 ## TIBET SHELL

-This command has no client-side TSH peer command.
+This command invokes the client-side `:apropos` command, passing all flags and command line arguments to that command for processing.

+Command invocation is done via the `tibet tsh` command machinery, which is inherited by this command.

 ## TROUBLESHOOTING